poanetwork/hbbft/README.md

 ## Getting Started

-This Rust library requires a distributed network environment to function.
+This library requires a distributed network environment to function.
 Details on network requirements TBD.

 _**Note:** Additional examples are currently in progress._